grafana/loki/docs/sources/configure/_index.md

 ### cache_config

-The cache block configures the cache backend.
+The `cache_config` block configures the cache backend for a specific Loki component.
 The supported CLI flags `<prefix>` used to reference this configuration block are:

 - `bloom-gateway-client.cache`
 - `bloom.metas-cache`